waxmittmann/parlour/README.md

 Teradata Fastload Support
 -------------------------

 Teradata Internal Fastload requires the use of a coordinating service that runs on the machine that launches the jobs.

 As a result - you may need to manually specify which  adapter the service should be bound to.
- This is done using `sqoopOptions.teradata(InternalFastload, Some("myhostname"))`.
+This is done using:

+    TeradataPalourExportDsl(sqoopOptions).fastloadSocketHostName("myhostname")